wtfutil/wtf/.github/ISSUE_TEMPLATE/Feature.md

 ---
-name: Feature Request
+name: Request a Feature
-about: You have a neat idea that should be implemented?
+about: Tell us what it could do
 ---

-#### What problem does this solve?

-#### How do envision it working?
+## What should it do?